Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-79-the-long-fight.md

 "Still does.
 His unit retains ADCON of the Space Force members of SOR, as the Air Force is the parent department."

 "Hmm.
 No wonder he’s interested…" Chambliss turned the page. "...And this Arés was wounded, possibly killed for his efforts.
-Well...that’s...a great loss, from the sounds of things."
+Well... that’s... a great loss, from the sounds of things."

 "Irreplaceable, sir."

 That piqued his interest.

-*"Define* irreplaceable."
+"*Define* irreplaceable."

 "I mean exactly that, sir.
 We’ll never find another like him, no matter how we try.
 He is not only a great many things simultaneously that are exceptional all by themselves in any individual, he is in many of those things the very best there is, *period.* The best the human race had to offer, I would argue, and his role was protecting lives.
 Forget one in a million, that young man was, or I hope still *is,* one in ten billion or more."